-- 2.9 Procurement does not include: - a. grants (whether in the form of a contract, conditional gift or deed)2; - b. investments (or divestments); - c. sales by tender; - d. loans: - e. procurement of goods and services for resale or procurement of goods and services used in the production of goods for resale; - f. any property right not acquired through the expenditure of relevant money (for example, a right to pursue a legal claim for negligence); - g. statutory appointments; - h. appointments made by a Minister using the executive power (for example, the appointment of a person to an advisory board); - i. the engagement of employees, such as under the Public Service Act 1999, the Parliamentary Services Act 1999, a relevant entity's enabling legislation or the common law concept of employment; or - j. arrangements between non-corporate Commonwealth entities where no other suppliers were approached. - 2.10 Following the awarding of the contract, the delivery of and payment for the goods and services and, where relevant, the ongoing management of the contract and consideration of disposal of goods, are important elements in achieving the objectives of the procurement.
+- 2.7 Procurement is the process of acquiring goods and services.
+It begins when a need has been identified and a decision has been made on the procurement requirement.
+Procurement continues through the processes of risk assessment, analysis of markets and their supply chains, seeking and evaluating alternative solutions and the awarding and reporting of a contract. - 2.8 In addition to the acquisition of goods and services by a relevant entity for its own use, procurement includes the acquisition of goods and services on behalf of another relevant entity or a third party. - 2.9 Procurement does not include: - a. grants (whether in the form of a contract, conditional gift or deed); - b. investments (or divestments); - c. sales by tender; - d. loans; - e. procurement of goods and services for resale or procurement of goods and services used in the production of goods for resale; - f. any property right not acquired through the expenditure of relevant money (for example, a right to pursue a legal claim for negligence); - g. statutory appointments; - h. appointments made by a minister using the executive power (for example, the appointment of a person to an advisory board); - i. the engagement of employees, such as under the Public Service Act 1999, the Parliamentary Services Act 1999, a relevant entity's enabling legislation or the common law concept of employment; or - j. arrangements between non-corporate Commonwealth entities where no other suppliers were approached. - 2.10 Following the awarding of the contract, the delivery of and payment for the goods and services and, where relevant, the ongoing management of the contract and consideration of disposal of goods, are important elements in achieving the objectives of the procurement.